RemkoD/NavCumulativeUpdateDeployment/README.md

 # Automated Dynamics NAV Cumulative Update Deployment
-This projects contains the PowerShell module 'NavCumulativeUpdateDeployment' and documentation with example scripts to automate NAV Cumulative Update (CU) platfrom deployment on server and client machines.
+This projects contains the PowerShell module 'NavCumulativeUpdateDeployment' and documentation with example scripts to automate NAV Cumulative Update (CU) platform deployment on server and client machines.

 ### The PowerShell module 'NavCumulativeUpdateDeployment'
 The module itself is just bunch of handy functions packed together in one module to automate the CU deployment.
 The true power of the module is visible in the example scripts.